+- Cash,

-- Accrual, or - Any other method authorized by the Internal Revenue Code.
+- · Accrual, or

+- Any other method authorized by the Internal Revenue Code.

 In all cases, the method used must clearly reflect income.
-If inventories are required, the accrual method must be used for sales and purchases of merchandise.
-See Schedule A-Cost of Goods Sold on page 16.
+Unless the corporation is a qualifying taxpayer, it must use the accrual method for sales and purchases of inventory items.
+See Schedule A-Cost of Goods Sold on page 16 for the definition of a qualifying taxpayer.

 Generally, an S corporation may not use the cash method of accounting if the corporation is a tax shelter (as defined in section 448(d)(3)).
-See section 448 for
+See section 448 for details.